uthoffcyra/Put-U-On/docs/METRICS.md

 ## Adoption

-- Metric Name:
+- Metric Name: Adoption Rate
-- How to Collect:
+- How to Collect: Track the New Users metric in firebase to see how many first-time users opened the app.

 ## Retention